GuildCrafts/calculator-benchmark-goal/README.md

 ### Stage 3

 In stage 3 you are going to have two calculators on the page.
-You'll have to find the places in your code that are not componentized so two calculators can operate at the same time with intendant state.
+You'll have to find the places in your code that are not componentized so two calculators can operate at the same time with independent state.

 ##### In this stage you will be using the following skills: